 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 Completeness and accuracy of government subsidy

-(refer to the government subsidy policy in note 3 (b) and note 16 on disclosure of government subsidy in the financial statements)
+See Note 3 (b) relating to government subsidy policy and note 16 on disclosure of government subsidy to the financial statements.